divvun/DivvunPublicTenders/MobileDictionaries.md

 * speedy, fast lookup of dictionary entries
 * clear and easy-to-read typography
 * easy to use
-* should use the same XML format as the other dictionary platforms as input at build time (but internal representation can of course be different) (XXX - referanse til XML-formatet)
+* should use the same XML format (see [here](https://gtsvn.uit.no/langtech/trunk/words/dicts/scripts/gt_dictionary.dtd) and [here](https://gtsvn.uit.no/langtech/trunk/giella-core/schemas)) as the other dictionary platforms as input (but the app-internal representation of the dictionary can of course be different)
 * support for audio, video, images as part of dictionary entries
 * search history
 * when looking up compound words in text that are not found in the dictionary, the app should analyse the compound word using the fst analyser, and present the articles for the compound constituents.
 The same goes for derivations.